 David Goldman is Psycnet's principal clinical psychologist and founder.
-He has practised at Edgecliff for over 20 years.
-David is a psychoanalytic psychotherapist, trauma specialist and EAP provider/contract manager for companies, large and small.
-He has worked as a forensic psychologist with the NSW Police, as a clinical psychologist/allied health manager at Rozelle and St John of God hospitals, a clinical and forensic psychologist at Long Bay prison complex, and has managed and provided clinical services for major critical incidents such as the Port Arthur massacre, Thredbo landslide, Lindt Cafe siege and many others.
-David is also a musician and is completing his PhD in psychoanalysis, music and the architectural environment.
+He has practised at Edgecliff for over 25 years.
+David is a psychoanalytic psychotherapist, trauma specialist, EAP provider/contract manager, supervisor and trainer.
+He has worked as a forensic psychologist with the NSW Police and as a prison psychologist at Long Bay Gaol.
+He was Head Psychologist at St John of God Hospital and later at Sydney Private Clinic, Waverley.
+David has assisted in the psychological management of major critical police incidents such as the Port Arthur massacre, Thredbo landslide, Lindt Cafe siege and many others.
+David is also a musician and is currently completing his PhD in psychoanalysis, music and the architectural environment.

 David Mutton has 40 years’ experience as a psychologist.
 As the chief police psychologist during the 1990s, he was instrumental in setting up critical incident and PTSD support services for police officers and support staff.
 Following his years with the police, he embarked on an academic career whilst still maintaining a clinical practice.
 He taught mainly clinical and forensic psychology at Western Sydney University, as well as being a clinical supervisor.
 David's main areas of interest are stress and anxiety management, LGBTQIA+ issues and short-term, solutions-focused counselling.

 Jennifer Kensey has more than 30 years’ experience in addictions counselling, psychotherapy, trauma counselling and workplace training.
 Her special expertise is in trauma counselling and critical incident stress, having spent 13 years with the NSW Police, where she conducted debriefings and counselling after major critical incidents.
 More recently, she provided post-trauma counselling to affected staff and families following Sydney’s Lindt Cafe siege.
 She also has a special interest in bereavement and grief counselling.